KAMC PM Weather Webcast January 9th, 2021

-Tonight: Mostly clear and cold with an overnight low of 27°.
-Areas of freezing fog developing after midnight.
-East winds 0-5mph.
+Tonight: Overcast and cold with an overnight low of 26°.
+Snow becoming likely after 10pm.
+Snow may be heavy at times between 4 and 10am.
+East winds 10-15mph.
+Chance of snow: 90%.

-Tomorrow: Sunny to start the day will become partly cloudy during the afternoon with a high of 45°.
-Isolated flurries possible, especially in the northwestern portions of the South Plains.
+Tomorrow: Periods of snow tapering off during the afternoon.
+Cold with a high of 32°.
+Chance of snow: 90%.

-Tomorrow Night: Becoming overcast with snow likely after 10pm.
-Precipitation may start as a winter mix of freezing rain, sleet and snow.
-Overnight low of 25°.
-Chance of precipitation: 100%.
+Tomorrow Night: Overcast with a few flurries during the evening.
+Colder with an overnight low of 17°.
+Chance of snow: 10%.

-The National Weather Service in Lubbock, Texas has issued a Winter Storm Watch for most of the South Plains.
-Its effective time period will run from 6pm Saturday through 6pm Sunday.
-This is in anticipation for the incoming Winter Storm set to bring potentially heavy snow to the region this weekend.
+The National Weather Service in Lubbock, Texas has issued a Winter Storm Warning for most of the South Plains through 6pm Sunday.
+So far, the forecast is still holding true and we expect snow to arrive later this evening.

-A mix of winter precipitation is set to begin Saturday evening for far northwestern portions of the South Plains and will arrive in Lubbock by 11pm.
-This will quickly switch over to all snow and will remain that way overnight.
-Expect light to moderate snow at times, with a few areas receiving heavy snow for a few locations.
+Snow may be heavy at times after 3am, especially for the southern half of the South Plains.
+Some locations may receive as much as an inch per hour of snowfall accumulation at times.
+We expect this to be an all-snow event after 10pm tonight, so significant icing is not expected to be the issue.

-Though we are extremely confident most areas will receive measurable snow, a lot still depends on the eventual track of the upper level low.
-If it moves to the south, so will the heavier precipitation.
-As of now, we expect it to move through which will bring the heaviest snow across the heart of the South Plains.
+The forecast models have been consistent today with the heaviest snow for areas mainly south of Lubbock.
+We could see a few bands of heavy snow, which may increase isolated totals over 8″.
+At this point, it is too early too accurately forecast where those bands will set up.

 The snow will move out by Sunday evening, but travel will continue to be impacted through at least the start of next week.
 With overnight temperatures in the teens Sunday and Monday nights, we expect there will be at least a few areas of ice on area roads lasting through at least Wednesday morning.